blockwatch-cc/tzindex/README.md

 ### Requirements

-- Storage: 2GB (full Mainnet index)
+- Storage: 2.4GB (full Mainnet index, Dec 2019)
 - RAM:  4-16GB (configurable, use more memory for better query latency)
 - CPU:  2+ cores (configurable, use more for better query parallelism)
-- Tezos archive node
+- Tezos node in archive mode

 Runs against any Tezos Archive Node (also full nodes when cycle 0 history is not yet pruned).
 This can be a local node or one of the public Tezos RPC nodes on the Internet.
 Note that syncing from public nodes over the Internet works but may be slow.